-CESL offers many affordable, part-time options during the day or evening to students who may be busy with jobs or other studies.
+CESL offers many affordable, part-time options during the evening to students who may be busy with jobs or other studies.
 CESL part-time options can enhance your life or further your career.
 UA international students may brush up on particular English language skills.

 CESL's Part-Time Program is effective because it provides quality instruction through highly trained instructors in small classes which promotes close teaching-learning relationships between students and their teachers.
 CESL offers Arizona's only part-time community program, fully accredited by the Commission on English Language Accreditation (CEA).
 Our continued commitment to high-quality ESL instruction sets us apart from other part-time language programs.

 Summer part-time classes are offered for two hours beginning at 3:00 p.m. and 6:00 p.m., two times per week (Mondays & Wednesdays or Tuesdays & Thursdays)

 Fall and Spring part-time classes are offered for two hours beginning at 8:40 a.m., 3:00 p.m. and 6:00 p.m., two times per week (Mondays & Wednesdays or Tuesdays & Thursdays) for a total of 30 hours of instruction per class.
 Regular sessions start in January, March, August, and October of each year.

 *You may enroll in no more than 3 classes per session.